Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Results

 \subsection{Inertial modes in simulations with differential rotation}

-The simulations presented in this section start with all variables set to zero and the forcing term of Eq.~\ref{eq:body_force} turned on.
+The simulations presented in this section have a resolution of $(128,64,64)$ grid points, they start with all variables set to zero and the forcing term of Eq.~\ref{eq:body_force} turned on.
 After a few relaxation times, $\tau_s$, a mean profile of differential rotation establishes in the domain.
 Since perturbations are allowed on both, the potential temperature and the longitudinal velocity, the resulting DR is not exactly similar to the imposed forcing.
 Below we explore the excitation of hydrodynamic instabilities for cases with different relative shear defined as $\Omega_2/\Omega_0$.
 These instabilities are the source of inertial waves.